cassyld/protest_data/instructions.md

 ### Replication for descriptive figures (Figures 1-4)

+Replication files for each figure are separated into their own executable R file.
+Necessary packages are included in each.
+Figures associated with main modeling results are included in the modeling file and are clearly marked.

-1. Figure 1: "Spatial and temporal coverage, 13 datasets", see figure1.R
+1. Figure 1: "Spatial and temporal coverage, 13 datasets", see `figure1.R`
-2. Figure 2: "Temporal coverage across CCC and ACLED", see figure2.R
+2. Figure 2: "Temporal coverage across CCC and ACLED", see `figure2.R`
-3. Figure 3: "Social media as a source in ACLED and CCC", see figure3.R
+3. Figure 3: "Social media as a source in ACLED and CCC", see `figure3.R`
-4. Figures 4 & 5: (Maps) Spatial distribution of protests, ACLED & CCC, see figure4_5.R
+4. Figures 4 & 5: (Maps) Spatial distribution of protests, ACLED & CCC, see `figure4_5.R`

 ### Replication for descriptive tables (Tables 1-6)